ryanwestby/ryanwestby.github.io/_posts/2018-07-26-facing-hell.md

 Once dark settled, things got pretty grim.
 At about 10 hours in, I realized that I couldn’t do 5.8’s anymore.
 It would be 5.7’s and below from here on out, and the lines for 5.7’s quickly became too long for us to keep our initial pace up.

 I don’t ever remember getting too tired.
 I was in a distinct focus state the entire time.
-But there would be decent lengths of time where we couldn’t do anything but listen to the bugs and wait for our next route, which quickly became frustrating.
+But there would be stretches of time where we couldn’t do anything but listen to the bugs and wait for our next route, and it quickly became frustrating.
 Our next 30 routes were slow moving, and took us until sunrise to complete.
 I had also sprained my ankle about a month before this, during training, and it was starting to flare up at this point.

-Around 5am, around when daylight started showing again, we heard the strangest yelling.
-And looking back at the hill, we see dozens of goats sprinting up the hill.
+Around 5am, when daylight started showing again, we heard the strangest yelling.
+And looking back at the hill, we see dozens of goats sprinting up it.
 I assume they get let out in the morning to forage, but the strange screaming and sight of goats had to be the funniest thing to our delusional 5am selves.

 ## The Poop Scare